10 Types of Hawks in Wisconsin

 These types of hawks in Wisconsin are known to be territorial and will fiercely defend their nesting sites, making them formidable predators in the wild.

-In Wisconsin, the Northern Goshawk can be found in mature forests, where they hunt for prey like squirrels, rabbits, and other small mammals.
+In Wisconsin, the northern goshawk can be found in mature forests, where it hunts for prey such as squirrels, rabbits, and other small mammals.

 They are also known to prey on other birds, including other species of hawks.